Information about the newly approved abortion pill

 The combination of Mifepristone and Misoprostol is the World Health Organization’s (WHO) recommended method for medical abortion, making it the gold standard when it comes to this reproductive health service.
 It has been on the WHO list of essential drugs since 2005.
 Mifepristone has been used for close to 30 years with an outstanding safety and efficacy record and is available in over 60 countries around the world.
 Making it available to people in Canada is an important step in ensuring access to the best possible care when it comes to sexual and reproductive health services.

 It was anticipated that Mifegymiso would be available to the public in the Spring of 2016 but its distribution faced several roadblocks, including manufacturing delays.
-The wait period can also be attributed in part to the need to accommodate some of the restrictions Health Canada included in its approval of the drug, one of them being a mandatory training for providers and pharmacists (which had to be developed).
+The wait period can also be attributed in part to the need to accommodate some of the restrictions Health Canada included in its approval of the drug, one of them being a mandatory training for prescribing physicians and pharmacists (which had to be developed).

 Mifegymiso finally hit the shelves in January 2017 and while that was a positive step forward, many more unnecessary barriers still make it difficult for the public to access the medical abortion drug.
 For one, the price tag for Mifegymiso hovers between $300 and $450.
 For many individuals who must pay out of pocket, this continues to put it out of reach.